business-factory/task-fe-unreliable-todo/README.md

 Your task is to create a simple backend-connected TODO app.

 Your app needs to support all CRUD operations on TODO items.
-There also needs to be a session control component.
+There also needs to be a session control component - a component where you can manage your session, create new, delete the current one, change the current session't failure rate.
 The TODOs have to be filterable.
 Feel free to add 1 - 3 custom features